-Created in December 2018, Størmerlige Films tries to bring a different perspective to the art of historical filmmaking, approaching our subjects first as historians searching for multicultural stories of the past that inform modern audiences on contemporary issues.
-We then seek to directly engage those audiences using many social and personal platforms to develop our projects as a community of diverse storytellers, even through the “final” production.
-Our films go as our interactive process goes, as sparks to discussions that continue, as presenters of informed questions, but as the final word on no topic or tale.
+Created in December 2018, Størmerlige Films tries to produce “History in Real Time,” bringing a different perspective to the art of filmmaking, approaching our subjects first as historians searching for multicultural stories of the past that matter, ones that actively inform modern audiences on contemporary issues.
+We then seek to directly engage those audiences using social and personal platforms to develop our projects as a community of diverse storytellers.
+Our films go as our interactive process goes, as sparks to discussions that go on, as presenters of informed questions, but as the final word on nothing.

 Executive Producer, Director, Writer

 Starting out as a Disney performing arts cast member and an actor on “Beverly Hills 90210” in the early ‘90s, Taylor “Tad” Størmer turned to filmmaking with a historian’s perspective after earning a Ph.D. in History from the University of Virginia.
 He first appeared on historical documentaries for C-SPAN, the BBC, and the History Channel, and then joined in the development and production of educational films about America’s founding era during his time as Colonial Williamsburg’s historian, winning an Emmy Award in 2013.
 He took that experience back to Disney as an adviser and to Harvard University as an Instructor of Public History.
 An alumnus of the Johns Hopkins University, the University of Virginia, and Harvard, today he heads Størmerlige Films and is a Lecturer at Johns Hopkins.

 Senior (Line) Producer